Wolkenschutz/Emojify/README.md

 Transform your WoW chat with static and animated emojis, smart autocomplete, and hundreds of emojis.
 Just type `:` and start expressing yourself!

-Originally inspired by [Arukori](https://twitch.tv/arukori)'s idea to bring Twitch emotes into World of Warcraft!
+Originally inspired by [Arukori](https://twitch.tv/arukori)'s idea to bring VTuber emotes into World of Warcraft!

 ![Emojify Demo](screenshot.gif)